 - Markup for profit.

-Whether you’re painting one room or an entire house, you want to make sure that you detail all of these costs to create an accurate job estimate for your customer and win their trust.
+Whether you paint one room or an entire house, make sure that you detail these costs to create an accurate job estimate for your customer and win their trust.

 You can capture all of these expenses in this free house painting cost estimator so that you don’t have to start from scratch for each new estimate.